 About Phil Thomas

-Broadcast-steadicam.co.uk is the website for me, Phil Thomas; Cardiff based Steadicam Operator Owner and Camera Operator.
+Broadcast-steadicam.co.uk is the website for me, Phil Thomas; Bristol based Steadicam Operator Owner and Camera Operator.
 I am an experienced Camera Operator both on and off the Steadicam with broadcast credits with all the major UK broadcasters as well as providing camera services on international host broadcast feeds.
 Aside from the broadcast work I have provided Steadicam services on films, music videos, corporate shoots and commercials.
 My Steadicam rig has a range of bespoke accessories to make it suitable for all aspects of television production from outside broadcasts (OB) to drama, studio shows, commercials, sports and much more.
-I can also shoot digital film with my rig from DSLR to RED and Alexa camera setups and my rig is perfect for the new generation of large sensor video cameras such as the Sony CineAlta PMW F3, F5 and F55 or Canon C300.
+I can also shoot digital film with my rig from DSLR to RED and Alexa camera setups and my rig is perfect for the new generation of large sensor video cameras such as the Sony PMW FS7, F5 and F55 or Canon C300.
 More information about my rig can be found in the equipment section.
-I am ideally located for shoots in Wales, Bristol, the South West, Birmingham and the Midlands but I'll often work in London and all over the UK and Internationally.
+Based just outside of Bristol I am ideally located for shoots in Bath, the South West, Cardiff, Wales, Birmingham and the Midlands but I'll often work in London and all over the UK and Internationally.

 Steadicam is like playing an instrument, it is not something that can just be picked up by anyone and it will work, it requires proper tuition and a great deal of practice to both set up the rig properly and to operate it.
 I was initially trained at the National Film and Television school on a dedicated Steadicam course by instructors with over 30 years experience in Steadicam Operating.
 Since then, being a rig owner has allowed me to improve my techniques through extensive use of the rig in many conditions and on a variety of shots both on set and out practicing.
 I have done shots which include running, stairs, rough terrain, epic oners (single shot with no cuts) as well as pitch side on sports matches.